GerHobbelt/owemdjee/README.md

   * Seedfill and connected components
   * Image transformations with changes in pixel depth, both at the same scale and with scale change
   * Pixelwise masking, blending, enhancement, arithmetic ops, etc.

+  Documentation:

+  - **LeptonicaDocsSite** [📁](./LeptonicaDocsSite) [🌐](https://github.com/GerHobbelt/LeptonicaDocsSite) -- unofficial Reference Documentation for the Leptonica image processing library ([www.leptonica.org](http://www.leptonica.org)).
+  - **UnofficialLeptDocs** [📁](./UnofficialLeptDocs) [🌐](https://github.com/GerHobbelt/UnofficialLeptDocs) -- unofficial Sphinx-generated documentation for the Leptonica image processing library.

 - **libimagequant** [📁](./libimagequant) [🌐](https://github.com/GerHobbelt/libimagequant) -- Palette quantization library that powers `pngquant` and other PNG optimizers. `libimagequant` converts RGBA images to palette-based 8-bit indexed images, including alpha component.
 It's ideal for generating tiny PNG images and nice-looking GIFs.
 Image encoding/decoding isn't handled by the library itself, bring your own encoder.
+- **libprecog** [📁](./libprecog) [🌐](https://github.com/GerHobbelt/PRLib) -- PRLib - Pre-Recognition Library.
+The main aim of the library is to prepare images for OCR (text recogntion).
+Image processing can really help to improve recognition quality.
+- **libraqm** [📁](./libraqm) [🌐](https://github.com/GerHobbelt/libraqm) -- a small library that encapsulates the logic for complex text layout and provides a convenient API.
 - **libvips** [📁](./libvips) [🌐](https://github.com/GerHobbelt/libvips) -- a demand-driven, horizontally threaded image processing library which has around 300 operations covering arithmetic, histograms, convolution, morphological operations, frequency filtering, colour, resampling, statistics and others.
 It supports a large range of numeric types, from 8-bit int to 128-bit complex.
 Images can have any number of bands.
 It supports a good range of image formats, including JPEG, JPEG2000, JPEG-XL, TIFF, PNG, WebP, HEIC, AVIF, FITS, Matlab, OpenEXR, PDF, SVG, HDR, PPM / PGM / PFM, CSV, GIF, Analyze, NIfTI, DeepZoom, and OpenSlide.
 It can also load images via ImageMagick or GraphicsMagick, letting it work with formats like DICOM.
 - **olena** [📁](./olena) [🌐](https://github.com/GerHobbelt/olena) -- a platform dedicated to image processing.
 At the moment it is mainly composed of a C++ library: Milena.
 This library features many tools to easily perform image processing tasks.
 Its main characteristic is its genericity: it allows to write an algorithm once and run it over many kinds of images (gray scale, color, 1D, 2D, 3D, ...).
 - **opencv** [📁](./opencv) [🌐](https://github.com/GerHobbelt/opencv) -- OpenCV: Open Source Computer Vision Library
 - **opencv_contrib** [📁](./opencv_contrib) [🌐](https://github.com/GerHobbelt/opencv_contrib) -- OpenCV's extra modules.
 This is where you'll find new, bleeding edge OpenCV module development.
+- **pixman** [📁](./pixman) [🌐](https://github.com/GerHobbelt/pixman) -- a library that provides low-level pixel manipulation features such as image compositing and trapezoid rasterization.
+- **rotate_detection** [📁](./rotate_detection) [🌐](https://github.com/GerHobbelt/rotate_detection) -- angle rotation detection on scanned documents.
+Designed for embedding in systems using tesseract OCR.
+The detection algorithm based on [Rényi entropy](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy).
 - **scantailor** [📁](./scantailor) [🌐](https://github.com/GerHobbelt/scantailor-advanced) -- [scantailor_advanced](https://github.com/4lex4/scantailor-advanced) is the [ScanTailor](https://github.com/scantailor/scantailor) version that merges the features of the *ScanTailor Featured* and *ScanTailor Enhanced* versions, brings new ones and fixes.
 ScanTailor is an interactive post-processing tool for scanned pages.
 It performs operations such as page splitting, deskewing, adding/removing borders, selecting content, ... and many others.
+- **tesslinesplit** [📁](./tesslinesplit) [🌐](https://github.com/GerHobbelt/tesslinesplit) -- a standalone program for using Tesseract's line segmentation algorithm to split up document images.
+- **twain_library** [📁](./twain_library) [🌐](https://github.com/GerHobbelt/twain_library) -- the DTWAIN Library, **Version 5.x**, from Dynarithmic Software.
+DTWAIN is an open source programmer's library that will allow applications to acquire images from TWAIN-enabled devices using a simple Application Programmer's Interface (API).
+- **unpaper** [📁](./unpaper) [🌐](https://github.com/GerHobbelt/unpaper) -- a post-processing tool for scanned sheets of paper, especially for book pages that have been scanned from previously created photocopies.
+The main purpose is to make scanned book pages better readable on screen after conversion to PDF.
+The program also tries to detect misaligned centering and rotation of ages and will automatically straighten each page by rotating it to the correct angle (a.k.a. deskewing).
+- **VQMT** [📁](./VQMT) [🌐](https://github.com/GerHobbelt/VQMT) -- VQMT (Video Quality Measurement Tool) provides fast implementations of the following objective metrics: